By the TMoM team

 Distance from Triad: 5-6 hours

 Favorite place to stay: Sea Pines neighborhood – either a rental home or a condo.
-We have stayed at this one numerous times and love it.
+We have stayed at Lighthouse Tennis Complex a few times and it is a great location.
 Shipyard Plantation is also a great place to stay because it is less expensive and less crowded.

 Downfalls of staying in this area: Can get expensive.
 Jellyfish stings are common in August.

 Tips for staying in this area: Bring your bikes!
-You can rent them as well, but if you have a bike rack you will definitely want your bike there.
+You can rent them as well, and there are so many safe and shaded pathways to discover.
+We have also rented bikes from hiltonheadbikerental.com.
 Since the area is not commercialized, it is really tough to find certain venues.
 (Signs are low to the ground and neutral colors.)
 Be sure to use a GPS or Mapquest when looking for a specific spot!
 Another tip is to bring change for the toll booth when entering the island.
 (You can choose not to take the toll road, but it is much quicker.)
 If you are staying in a house instead of a condo, you get the perk of an almost empty beach.

 Kiawah Island , SC